ncRNA-lab/Cucurbit_lncRNAs_landscape/Scripts/README.md

-# Scripts
+# Usage

 ## STEP 0: Select RNA-seq samples

-We select all RNA-seq samples from Sequence Read Archive database (SRA) and from a particular species.
-To this end, we use the script 00-Samples.sh in the folder 01-Sample_processing_and_selection/cme/
+<div align="justify"> We select all RNA-seq samples from Sequence Read Archive database (SRA) and from a particular species.
+To this end, we use the <a href="https://ftp.ncbi.nlm.nih.gov/entrez/entrezdirect/">E-utilities</a>. <br /><br /></div>

 ```
+cd 01-Sample_processing_and_selection/cme/
 sbatch 00-Samples.sh
 ```

+<div align="justify"> <br />As a result, we obtain a list of RNA-seq sample accessions and a metadata table with all the information by RNA-seq sample accession. </div>

 ## STEP 1: Download RNA-seq samples